cyclonicalperson/software-updater/README.md

 This does not include more uncommon apps.<br><br>

 **- How does the exclusion list work?<br>**
-Any app in the installed apps or update list can be selected and excluded by clicking the 'Exclude Selected' button.<br>
+Any app in the Installed Apps or Available Updates list can be selected and excluded by pressing the 'Skip Updates' button.<br>
-Apps can be returned back to the installed apps list by selecting an app in the exclusion list and pressing the 'Include Selected' button.<br>
+Apps can be returned back to the installed apps list by selecting an app in the exclusion list and pressing the 'Restore Updates' button.<br>
 Any apps in the exclusion list will have their updates skipped.

 ## Installation (for development)